madelinecraft/Generating-Evidence-Based-Guidance-for-Analysts/README.md

 A more extensive compilation of the R and SAS scripts written for this project is available at https://osf.io/uqdg5/?view_only=4bb97ffdd542422a9513ee5d8100a60f

-The written report is stored above as a Word document.
+The written report is stored above as a Word document ("MI for MLSM Manuscript 2.0.docx").

 A small compilation of the R and SAS scripts written for this project is stored above.